Macrometacorp/docs/docs/queries/data-queries/data-access-queries.md

 </Tabs>

 :::note
 Operations do not have to occur in a fixed order and that their order can influence the result significantly.
 Limiting the number of documents before a filter is usually not what you want, because it easily misses a lot of documents that would fulfill the filter criterion, but are ignored because of a premature `LIMIT` clause.
-Because of the aforementioned reasons, `LIMIT` is usually put at the very end, after `FILTER`, `SORT` and other operations.
+Because of the aforementioned reasons, `LIMIT` is usually put at the very end, after `FILTER`, `SORT`, and other operations.
 :::

-Refer to [C8QL Operations](c8ql/operations/index.md) for more information.
+Refer to [C8QL Operations](../c8ql/operations/index) for more information.